Kunama

 Most Kunama are herders and farmers.
 The Kunama land both in Tigrai and Eritrea is incredibly fertile.
 In Eritrea, it is called the “bread-basket of Eritrea.”

-The Kunama are one of Tigray’s ethnic minorities.
+The Kunama are one of Tigrai’s ethnic minorities.
 They live in a highly sensitive borderland where recurrent conflicts have been taking place.
 Due to this, they are at a high risk of extinction.
-Tigrayan Kunama has been vulnerable to attacks by Eritrean troops.
+Tigraian Kunama has been vulnerable to attacks by Eritrean troops.
 Their proximity to the Eritrean border leaves the population at the mercy of Eritrean forces.
-In the last two years, the Kunama settlements in Tigray have been occupied mostly by Eritrean troops.
+In the last two years, the Kunama settlements in Tigrai have been occupied mostly by Eritrean troops.

 Before the war broke, #HadgiTourism was undergoing a documentation project in collaboration with Tahtay Adiyabo Wereda, Culture and Tourism Bureau, and other stakeholders.